MagicMirrorOrg/MagicMirror-Documentation/getting-started/upgrade-guide.md

 :::

-If you want to update your MagicMirror² to the latest version, use your terminal to go to your Magic Mirror folder and type the following command:
+If you want to update your MagicMirror² to the latest version, use your terminal to go to your MagicMirror folder and type the following command:

 ```shell
 git pull && npm run install-mm